AlfredChester/Lynx/README.md

 # Testdata-Generator

-A testdata generator repository powered by
+A testdata generator and comparer repository powered by
 <a href="https://github.com/luogu-dev/cyaron/">Cyaron</a>

 ### 1. Testdata Generator